-Somatic explorations and embodied wisdom for life in lockdown.
-Investigate feelings of tension, restriction and demotivation through the eyes of the body.
+originally compiled during the first Covid-19 lockdown, these somatic explorations and embodied wisdom stand the test of time. read on to investigate feelings of tension, restriction and demotivation through the eyes of the body.

 Life in lockdown can make us feel restricted, stuck, and demotivated.
 Faced with such continued uncertainty, it can be all to easy to feel off-balance.
 Somatics and embodied practices can shine a light on our internal experiences and offer us a some ease.